Welcome, Class of 2019

 7. Create an Emory Email Account » We will activate your Emory e-mail account in early July.
 You will then access your account using the same NetID and password that you use for OPUS access.
 Your email address is your NETID(at)emory.edu.
 If you attended Emory as an undergraduate student, your default Emory account is your Exchange account.
 Forward messages from Learnlink or EagleMail to your new Exchange account.

 While we are unable to recommend specific properties, there are several nearby complexes to consider.
-You may also want to network with peers via the Class of 2018 Facebook page for roommate opportunities.
+Click here to download information about the apartment complexes that participated in the Admitted Student Housing Fair.

 Nearby Apartment Complexes

 - Emory Pointe »

 - Apartments at President Park »